 The Civil Process Unit is a sub-division of the Supports Services Division of the Dane County Sheriff's Office.
-The unit is comprised of a small clerical staff and eight uniformed deputies, (two for evictions/executions and six assigned to serve legal papers within the City of Madison and throughout Dane County).
+The unit is comprised of a small clerical staff and seven uniformed deputies, (two for evictions/executions and five assigned to serve legal papers within the City of Madison and throughout Dane County).
 The primary function of the civil process unit is the "service of process."

 Papers for service will be accepted at the Sheriff's Office Civil process window at the following times: